kailash-manasarovar/statement/docs/next-batch.md

 1. China taxi where the driver was organized by the hotel - spys everywhere.
 He is interested in me and at one stage tells me, after I've told him I'm going trekking in Tibet: *they'll organize a team* and I assumed he was talking about a team of agents to accompany me on the trip, which they did do, but they were pretending they were from multiple agencies, and they were just mousses.
 1. I notice multiple little scratches on the skin around the area of my left kidney, as if a little gnat had been biting away at me, but only there and nowhere else.
 1. Who dun it?
 A couple of them probably.
 The rest were independent witnesses from multiple jurisdictions.
+1. Why is my stuff about Yvonne and Mike and all the agents at the Holiday Inn disappearing?
+I just want to say to tell Yvonne we WILL see each other again at the Holiday Inn.. she seemed sad when I suggested it as if it couldn't possibly happen.
+Did she know they intended to bump me off - or perhaps lobotomise me or something - at Loka Yoga?

 ### July 2026